 Osaka Station Complex

-The Umeda area is Osaka’s most popular shopping district.
-Here you can find the Hankyu, Daimaru, Hanshin and Isetan department stores.
-Other popular attractions and shopping areas in Umeda are the Umeda Sky Building, HEP Five, and Grand Front Osaka.
-You can find maps for the Umeda area at the Umeda Connect website and at the Osaka Info website.
+The Umeda area is Osaka’s busiest shopping district.
+Here you can find the Hankyu, Daimaru and Hanshin department stores, along with major shopping complexes such as LUCUA Osaka and Grand Front Osaka.
+Other popular attractions and shopping areas in Umeda include the Umeda Sky Building, HEP Five, and Grand Front Osaka.

 Popular Hotels near Osaka Station

-The Umeda area is served by two main stations which are very closely situated: Osaka Station and Osaka-Umeda Station.
-To reach Osaka Station from Kyoto Station use the Special Rapid service on the JR Kyoto Line.
-To reach Osaka-Umeda Station take the Hankyu Line from Kyoto-Kawaramachi Station or Karasuma Station in central Kyoto.
-You can download a bilingual map for Osaka Station at the JR West website.
-Hanshin Electric Railway also has a downloadable map for Osaka-Umeda Station.
+The Umeda area is served by two main stations that are very close together: Osaka Station and Osaka-Umeda Station.
+To reach Osaka Station from Kyoto Station, use the Special Rapid service on the JR Kyoto Line.
+To reach Osaka-Umeda Station from central Kyoto, take the Hankyu Line from Kyoto-Kawaramachi Station or Karasuma Station.

 Osaka Station sign

-Osaka Station & Osaka-Umeda Station together form a major transportation hub in Osaka city.
-At Osaka Station you can transfer to the Takarazuka Line for northern Kyoto prefecture and the Osaka Loop Line.
-At Osaka-Umeda Station you can transfer to the Hankyu, Hanshin and Subway Midosuji lines.
+Osaka Station and Osaka-Umeda Station together form a major transportation hub.
+At Osaka Station you can transfer to JR lines including the Osaka Loop Line and JR Takarazuka Line.
+At Osaka-Umeda Station you can transfer to the Hankyu, Hanshin and Osaka Metro Midosuji lines.
 Three other stations are also nearby: Higashi-Umeda Station, Nishi-Umeda Station and Kitashinchi Station.
-Effectively these five stations form one big station complex.
+For practical purposes these stations form one large station complex, so allow a little extra time if you are changing operators.

 Yodoyabashi Station

 Yodoyabashi is the closest station to Osaka City Hall.
-Here you can transfer to the Subway Midosuji Line which connects to Osaka’s major commercial and entertainment districts of Umeda and Namba.
-To reach Yodoyabashi Station from Kyoto take the Keihan Main Line.
-You can download an English map of Yodoyabashi Station at the Keihan Railways website.
+Here you can transfer to the Osaka Metro Midosuji Line, which connects to Osaka’s major commercial and entertainment districts of Umeda, Shinsaibashi and Namba.
+To reach Yodoyabashi Station from central Kyoto, take the Keihan Main Line.

 Shinsaibashi Station

 Shinsaibashi is a popular shopping area in Osaka.
-It is famous for the Shinsaibashi-Suji, a covered shopping arcade which has many tailors, brand shops and boutiques selling clothing and jewelry of all kinds.
-Nearby is Amerika-Mura (also called Ame-mura) a local center of youth culture with stores selling second-hand clothes, records and imported goods.
+It is famous for Shinsaibashi-Suji, a covered shopping arcade with many brand shops, boutiques, tailors, cafes and restaurants.
+Nearby is Amerika-Mura, also called Ame-mura, a local center of youth culture with stores selling second-hand clothes, records and imported goods.
 Use the official Shinsaibashi and America-mura websites to find out more about this area.
-To get to Shinsaibashi Station, take the Subway Midosuji Line.
+To get to Shinsaibashi Station, take the Osaka Metro Midosuji Line.
 You can transfer to the Midosuji Line at Shin-Osaka, Umeda and Yodoyabashi Stations.

 Namba & Nipponbashi

-The Namba area is a major shopping and entertainment district in the Minami (or “South”) area of Osaka.
-Famous sites here include the Glico running man image and the Kani Doraku crab image by the Dotonbori canal.
-Attractions include the leafy Namba Parks shopping mall, the Shin-Kabukiza Theater, and Hozen-ji Temple.
-Close by Hozen-ji Temple is Hozen-ji Yokocho, a celebrated stone flagged alleyway full of bars, cafes and eateries.
+The Namba area is a major shopping and entertainment district in the Minami, or “South,” area of Osaka.
+Famous sights here include the Glico running man image and the Kani Doraku crab image by the Dotonbori canal.
+Attractions include the leafy Namba Parks shopping mall, Hozen-ji Temple, and Hozen-ji Yokocho, a celebrated stone-flagged alleyway full of bars, cafes and eateries.

-Nearby Nipponbashi is known for the Kuromon Ichiba, a lively marketplace, for “Den-Den Town” known for its electrical appliance stores, and for the National Bunraku Puppet Theater.
-You can download a map of the entire Minami area (including Namba, Nipponbashi and Shinsaibashi) from the Osaka Info website.
+Nearby Nipponbashi is known for Kuromon Ichiba market, for “Den-Den Town” and its electrical appliance and pop-culture stores, and for the National Bunraku Theatre.

 Tennoji Station

 The main attraction in the Tennoji area is Shitennoji Temple, which dates from 593 and is Japan’s oldest Buddhist temple.
-Tennoji Park, Tennoji Zoo and Osaka Municipal Museum of Fine Art are also nearby.
-You can download a free map of the Tennoji area from the Osaka Info website.
-To get to Tennoji Station, take the Subway Midosuji Line from Shin-Osaka, Umeda or Yodoyabashi Stations.
+Tennoji Park, Tennoji Zoo and the Osaka City Museum of Fine Arts are also nearby.
+To get to Tennoji Station, take the Osaka Metro Midosuji Line from Shin-Osaka, Umeda or Yodoyabashi Stations.
+If you are already at JR Osaka Station, you can also use the Osaka Loop Line.

 Osaka Castle